aalbert6/interactive-cv/README.md

-# interactive-cv
+# Albert Reina's Interactive Resume
-This is a project to implement an interactive CV.
+This is a project to implement an interactive resume.

+📄 License: CC BY-NC-ND 4.0 – See LICENSE file for more details.